Olympic Club Lake Course: Bring Your “A” Game…or Else…

 Yes, I get it, California is nowhere near Michigan.

-However, my girlfriend was running the Nike Women’s Half Marathon, so I flew directly from Milwaukee to San Fran to cheer her on.
+However, my wife was running the Nike Women’s Half Marathon, so I flew directly from Milwaukee to San Fran to cheer her on.

 Her cousin AJ is a member at Olympic, and without me even asking he booked us a tee time for Saturday afternoon.